javdl/meteor-docker-passenger/README.md

     myapp
 ```

-Run it locally and see what's happening in the shell
+Run it local and see what's happening in the shell

 ```shell
 docker build -t myapp . &&
 docker run -i \